Things To Do In Copenhagen

 The quayside neighbourhood of Nyhavn is one of the oldest in Copenhagen, with its oldest structures dating back as far as 1681.
 Though new buildings have been added since that time the same late 17th century design conventions have been retained all the way down the line.
 The result is a colourful feat of historical preservation where timeless comforts and traditional surroundings blend seamlessly.

 Nyhavn is the place to be if you want to enjoy a proper Danish beer in an authentic, peaceful atmosphere.
 There's plenty of restaurants and you can also visit a few of the houses lived in by Hans Christian Andersen by going to buildings 18, 20 and 67.

 The Ny Carlsberg Glyptotek is a renowned art museum displaying the personal collection of Carl Jacobsen, son of the Carlsberg Breweries founder.

 Disembarking at the Glyptotek also places you next to Tivoli Gardens Amusement Park.
 It may be the second oldest of its kind is the world, but this unmissable attraction is filled with some of the most exhilarating things to do in Copenhagen.
 Fun rides and vibrant backdrops ensure a constant carnival atmosphere, and there's even the occasional live concert!

-Copenhagen Zoo is one of the city's most prolific attractions, and with the Copenhagen Card's free entry you can view over 260 different species across various themed enclosures.
-One such zone is called the 'The Nordics', which centres on Scandinavian and other animals of the Northern Hemisphere.
-Be sure to see the polar bears in the Arctic Ring.
+Copenhagen Zoo is one of the city's most prolific attractions, with over 260 different species across various themed enclosures.
+One such zone is called the 'The Nordics', which focuses on Scandinavian animals and other creatures native to the Northern Hemisphere.
+Be sure to also see the polar bears in the Arctic Ring.